 We were retained by a motorcyclist with serious burns over his whole leg from both the exhaust and tire, which was spinning on his leg, while he was pinned underneath a car.
-He has substantial pain; will be seriously scarred; and because he will be out of work for some time, he filed for disability which pays a lot less than his salary.
+He has substantial pain; he will be seriously scarred; and because he will be out of work for some time, he filed for disability insurance which pays a lot less than his salary.
 He still didn’t want to file a lawsuit!

 He only called us because the driver who struck him lied and said he never even hit the motorcyclist.
 The driver told his insurance company that the motorcyclist already had an accident and was standing on the sidewalk when he drove by in his car.
 His insurance company actually believes him!
 But we just got witness statements from two witnesses who say otherwise.

 So, why should you file a claim or lawsuit?

 CLAIM OR LAWSUIT?
 Many motorcycle accidents are settled in the claim stage without having to file a lawsuit.
 Even when a lawsuit is filed, they are usually settled without you having to testify at trial or incur substantial trial expenses that are paid back to your lawyer out of the money you receive.